 Choosing a game mode

-Near the top of your screen, you’ll see two game modes to choose from.
+On your screen, you’ll see the available game modes.
 Choose the one that best matches the gameplay experience you want to provide your audience.

-Use classic mode if you want every player to use their own device.
+Use classic mode if you want every player to play individually.

-Use team mode if players you want players to form teams and use one device per team.
+Use team mode if you want players to form teams.
+You can read more about Team Mode here.

 Starting a live game